spikedoanz/t-eai-project/README.md

 - ssh instructions into a pixel
 - llama.cpp setup
 - mlc-llm setup
+> shafting this for now. build instructions are a bit too finickey.
+    > "we opted to skip mlc-llm for now because of the difficulty of the build process"
 * tinygrad setup
 - (can wait until later) automatic setup script from a curl | sh